aweymo/cs_land_4/index.md

   block: feature-1
   media_alignment: Left
   slug: second
-  content: The second resource that informed my focus was the Northwest Room, the
+  content: <br>The second resource that informed my focus was the Northwest Room,
-    archive of the Tacoma Public Library.
+    the archive of the Tacoma Public Library.
 Anna Trammell, the Lead Historian for the Northwest Room and also the sponsor of this Capstone, curated archival collections and oral history recordings which applied to my area of focus and needed organization, finding aids and digitization.<br><br>These projects helped me learn about the Norwegian American community through the <strong>Ancient Order of Vikings</strong>,